laalaguer/vechain-docs-legacy/docs/_sources/index.rst.txt

 ..
 VeChain Documentation Legacy documentation master file, created by laalaguer on Mon Apr 13 12:10:45 2020.

-Welcome to VeChain Developer documentation!
-(Old)
+VeChain Developer documentation (Legacy)
 ========================================================

 ..
 Danger::

-   This site is read-only mode, no new updates will be added.
+   This site is deprecated, no new updates will be added.

    For newest documentation please visit: https://docs.vechain.org/

 .. toctree::
    :maxdepth: 2
-   :caption: Contents:

    VeChainThorBlockchain/index.rst
    GetStarted/index.rst